AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/view-qualified-people-in-a-smart-campaign.md

 >
 >Trigger smart campaigns do not display qualified people, since they run based on live events.

-1. The **Qualified People** tab lists the people who qualify to go through the flow when the campaign runs.
+1. The **[!UICONTROL Qualified People]** tab lists the people who qualify to go through the flow when the campaign runs.

    ![](assets/qualifiedpeople-tab.png)